 Visit Council's Disasters and Emergencies webpage for more information on how to access support during diasters in Logan, being disaster ready and ways you can support your community during a disaster.

 Useful Information and Services

 Queensland Seniors One Stop Shop

-The Queensland Seniors One Stop Shop is a website managed by the State Goverment to provide you with easy access to a large range of services, benefits and information available to Seniors.
+The Queensland Seniors One Stop Shop is a website managed by the Queensland Goverment to provide you with easy access to a large range of services, benefits and information available to Seniors.

-- Try our new Seniors Card and concessions service
+- trying our new Seniors Card and concessions service

-- Change your address for Seniors Card, concessions and other government services
+- changing your address for Seniors Card, concessions and other government services

 Seniors Enquiry Line